Customer Care Policy

 POLICY ON THE REMOVAL OF DISRUPTIVE PATRONS

-2. Stewards should not approach a potentially dangerous or aggressive situation alone.
+2. Staff should not approach a potentially dangerous or aggressive situation alone.
 Desirably a supervisor should be contacted to assess the situation.

-3. When encountering a potentially dangerous or aggressive situation, supervisors/stewards should carry out a risk assessment.
+3. When encountering a potentially dangerous or aggressive situation, supervisors/staff should carry out a risk assessment.
 Points to be considered include:

-• If this request is refused maintain an adequate steward presence to monitor the situation
+• If this request is refused, maintain an adequate staff presence to monitor the situation.

 5. Only in extreme circumstances attempt a forcible removal.
 Such circumstances would include:

-• When instructed to by the Chief Steward or higher ranking representative of Aiken Promotions
+• When instructed to by the Head of Security or higher ranking representative of Aiken Promotions.

-6. The personal safety of the steward should at all times be a major factor in decision making.
+6. A staff member’s personal safety should at all times be a major factor in decision making.

 7. A full report should be prepared by the most senior company representative present and submitted to the Event Controller.